Mohit-Rajak/Mohit-Rajak/README.md

 ## 👀 **Professional Summary**

 _"Enthusiastic and motivated Full-Stack Developer with a strong foundation in front-end and back-end technologies.
 Proficient in JavaScript, HTML, CSS, and frameworks like React and Node.js.
 Eager to apply my knowledge of databases (SQL/NoSQL) and version control (Git) to build efficient, scalable web applications.
-Passionate about learning new technologies, solving problems, and contributing to open-source projects.
-Always striving to improve and grow as a developer in a collaborative and innovative environment."._
+Passionate about learning new technologies, solving problems, and contributing to open-source projects."._

 ---